RobinVala2/senior-os/ssec/README.md

 Data are encrypted using LUKS after running the install.sh script.
 LUKS is used when the script asks for a password. **Remember this password or you will be unable to access your data!**

-After booting, you will be greeted by either
+After booting, you will be greeted by either a password prompt window or window telling that automatic decryption was successful.

 ![screenshot](./screenshots/decrypt_fail.png)
 ![screenshot](./screenshots/decrypt_success.png)